Organizing Austin Renters for healthy and affordable homes.

 fairs, and conducting

-Once formed, we work with tenant associations to build the
+Once formed, we work with tenants associations to build the

 association's membership, facilitate a culture of consensus-